lbliii/pachy-demo/README.md

 4. Optionally, you can view the file: `pachctl get file lb-demo@master:log1.txt | open -f -a TextEdit.app`.
 5. Repeat for as many files or directories necessary.

-**✏️**: Pachyderm commits are similar to git commits.
+**✏️ NOTE**: Pachyderm commits are similar to git commits.
 Here's a quick breakdown of the format:
    ```
    {reponame}@{branch}:filename.extension -f /Path/of/file.txt
    ```

-**💡**: Have a directory of log files?
+**💡 TIP**: Have a directory of log files?
 You can use `pachctl put file -r repo@branch -f {dirName}` to upload it with one command.

 ## 3. Create a Pipeline

 ✅ We've got our repository set up.

 ✅ We've committed log data.

 Now, let's create a [pipeline](https://docs.pachyderm.com/latest/concepts/pipeline-concepts/pipeline/#pipeline).
 A pipeline reads, transforms, and outputs data.
 To use a pipeline, you must define a pipeline schema (either in `JSON` or `YAML`).